Bionic Swift: a bionically inspired robotic bird

 The mechanisms of action of the flap of the wings can be explored in a playful way by students in class.
 Weighing less than 45 grams, the ultra-light flying object Bionic Swift shows particularly agile flight behaviour.
 Due to its extreme manoeuvrability, even tight turns can be realised.
 The Bionic Swift experimental set is recommended for up to three learners and from the age of 15.
 The references to biology and technology that can be taught in STEAM lessons or at extracurricular learning venues are numerous and reach from the structure of tubular bones to wing take-off and landing to the basics of movements in the air.
 This allows teachers to teach technical learning content via a new, cross-curricular educational learning path.
 Accompanying teaching material, as well as the assembly manual, can be downloaded free of charge from our website www.bionics4education.com.

-The experimental set will be available from the end of 2021.
+The experimental kit will be available in 2022.
 We will be happy to inform you in advance.
 Send us an email at: firstname.lastname@example.org